 The UN estimates that there are more than 500 million family farmers worldwide.
 These small-scale farmers face a unique set of challenges.
 They often struggle to achieve a sustainable livelihood because of high costs and low prices, and it can be difficult to access the inputs and services that would improve their business.

-Unlike the Fairtrade International program, UTZ is open to all farmers, from big plantations to smallholders – but we tailor our approach to make sure different types of farmers see the benefits.
+Unlike the Fairtrade International program, the UTZ program is open to all farmers, from big plantations to smallholders – but we tailor our approach to make sure different types of farmers see the benefits.
 To find out how the UTZ program specifically works with small farmers we caught up with Siriki Diakité, our West Africa representative who is based in Côte D’Ivoire, where we work with more than 193,000 small cocoa farmers.
 He explains that empowering small farmers in a group is key to creating positive impact.

 The power of groups

 “Most cocoa farmers in West Africa have small farms, averaging around 3 hectares”, says Diakité.
 That’s about 4 football fields.
 “Working at this scale, it can be very difficult to earn enough income.”